Silver Viper Minerals (CVE:VIPR) Trading Down 15.3% – Here’s What Happened

 Silver Viper Minerals Corp.
-(CVE:VIPR – Get Free Report)’s stock price traded down 15.3% on Monday .
+(CVE:VIPR – Get Free Report)’s share price dropped 15.3% during trading on Tuesday .
 The company traded as low as C$2.10 and last traded at C$2.11.
-624,713 shares traded hands during mid-day trading, an increase of 44% from the average session volume of 435,068 shares.
+Approximately 624,713 shares traded hands during trading, an increase of 44% from the average daily volume of 435,068 shares.
 The stock had previously closed at C$2.49.

 Silver Viper Minerals Company Profile